 Apply for Families with Children Property Tax Deferment Program

-A disruption to postal services could happen as soon as September 26.
-Penalty and interest rules still apply so you may want to apply using an option that doesn’t require mail services.
+During a postal disruption, penalty and interest rules still apply so you may want to apply using an option that doesn’t require mail services.

 - What you need to do before you apply